 Let Our Firm Help You

-Our experienced Indiana, PA attorneys at Marcus & Mack understand how difficult it can be to deal with a medical complication brought on by a defective drug, and we want to help you.
+Our experienced Indiana, PA personal injury lawyers at Marcus & Mack understand how difficult it can be to deal with a medical complication brought on by a defective drug, and we want to help you.
 If you took a drug containing Valsartan and have recently been diagnosed with cancer, your illness could have been caused by a dangerous contamination.
 Those harmed by Valsartan could be eligible to receive compensation for damages, which may include medical bills, loss of wages, and pain and suffering.